Berlin to Malchin

 Itinerary

 All distances are approximate.
-The itinerary is subject to change sometimes without prior notice.
+The itinerary is subject to sometimes change without prior notice.
 Some waterways may be subject to occasional closures due to drought, storms, floods, canal or lock repairs, or other unforeseen circumstances that make navigation unsafe or impossible.
 The captain reserves the right to make any changes deemed necessary.

 Day 5: Szczecin - Kamminke/Usedom, 22 mi.
 (35 km)